radareorg/radare2-book/analysis/variables.md

 | 0x000007cf  call sym.imp.strlen         ; size_t strlen(const char *s)
 ```

-It also extracts type information from format string like `printf ("fmt : %s , %u , %d", ...)`, the format specifications are extracted from `anal/d/spec.sdb`
+It also extracts type information from format strings like `printf ("fmt : %s , %u , %d", ...)`, the format specifications are extracted from `anal/d/spec.sdb`

-You could create a new profile for specifying set of format chars depending upon different libraries/operating systems/programming languages like this :
+You could create a new profile for specifying a set of format chars depending on different libraries/operating systems/programming languages like this :

 ```
 win=spec